MichaelHarkins/Running-Log-Exporter/README.md

 ## Notes

-- All state and debug files remain under the athlete-specific directory, regardless of the output directory for TCX files.
+- All state, debug, output, and journal files are always created under the specified --output-dir, organized by athlete.
 - The CLI is robust to multi-line comments and technical meta tags, ensuring clean journal output and reliable downstream processing.
 - The test_workout command has been removed for clarity.